bayesimpact/bob-emploi/README.md

 We have opened some of the data analysis notebooks (folder `notebooks`) pertaining to the data sources used by the application.
 These are unedited and incomplete, but provide a first insight on the data our recommendations are based on.
 As these are critical to being able to assess the validity of Bob Emploi's recommendation, we will first focus our open-sourcing efforts on opening more notebooks.

-In particular, some of our datasets contain private data, or belong to an external data partner), and as such notebooks analyzing them will be opened over time as we're able to individually vet them for any potential leakage of sensitive information.
+In particular, some of our datasets contain private data, or belong to an external data partner, and as such notebooks analyzing them will be opened over time as we are able to individually vet them for any potential leakage of sensitive information.
 The [notebooks README](notebooks/README.md) contains a list of the main data sources used in the application along with a short description.